21cmfast/21cmFAST/joss-paper/paper.md

 Note that while a full light-cone simulation can be expensive to perform, it only takes 2-3min to calculate a Coeval box (excluding the initial conditions).
-For instance, the aforementioned timing for v3 includes 80 minutes to generate the initial condition, which also dominate the maximum RAM required, with an additional ~4 minutes per snapshot to calculate all required fields of perturbation, ionization, spin temperature and brightness temperature.
+For instance, the aforementioned timing for v3 includes 80 minutes to generate the initial condition, which also dominates the maximum RAM required, with an additional ~4 minutes per snapshot to calculate all required fields of perturbation, ionization, spin temperature and brightness temperature.